How to manually publish messages to RabbitMQ

 This example connects to RabbitMQ, creates a channel, and sends a JSON-encoded message to it.
 Pretty straight forward and might do the trick if you need to connect to an external API or do some computation before sending the messages.

-The simplest approach is to use RabbitGUI, which allows you to publish messages to a specific queue or exchange with just a few clicks and a real JSON editor for ease of use.
+The simplest approach is to use RabbitGUI, which lets you publish messages to a specific queue or exchange with just a few clicks and a full-fledged JSON editor.
 Go to any queue and go to the "Publish" tab:

 Json editor to publish messages to rabbitmq